Start with Safe

-Wake Forest University is committed to ensuring an academic and work environment that is free from sex discrimination (including discrimination on the basis of sex, sexual orientation, gender identity, and gender expression) and sexual misconduct (including sexual harassment, sexual assault, domestic violence, dating violence, and stalking).
+Wake Forest University is committed to providing an academic and work environment that is free from sex discrimination (including discrimination on the basis of sex, sexual orientation, gender identity, and gender expression) and sexual misconduct (including sexual harassment, sexual assault, domestic violence, dating violence, and stalking).
 This commitment applies to admissions, employment, access to and treatment in University programs and activities.
+Recently the Department of Education made substantial changes to Title IX regulations.
+As a result, WFU has updated its Title IX policy, effective August 14, 2020.

 For additional information or to report sex discrimination, harassment, other sexual misconduct or disability discrimination, please contact: